yuvalmGS/gigaspaces-wiki-jekyll/xap97/session-based-messaging-api.markdown

 |`NOTIFY_WRITE_OR_UPDATE`| A combination of `NOTIFY_WRITE` and `NOTIFY_UPDATE`.|
 |`NOTIFY_ALL`| A combination of `NOTIFY_WRITE`, `NOTIFY_UPDATE`, `NOTIFY_TAKE` and `NOTIFY_LEASE_EXPIRATION`.|

+{%warning%}
-{%exclamation%} `NOTIFY_UPDATE` cannot be used with `NOTIFY_MATCHED_UPDATE` and `NOTIFY_REMATCHED_UPDATE`, since they are overlapping.
+`NOTIFY_UPDATE` cannot be used with `NOTIFY_MATCHED_UPDATE` and `NOTIFY_REMATCHED_UPDATE`, since they are overlapping.

-{%remove%} `NOTIFY_ALL` is deprecated and should not be used.
+`NOTIFY_ALL` is deprecated and should not be used.
 The reason is that as the product evolves and new event types are added, they are not included in `NOTIFY_ALL` to preserve backward compatibility, and the name `ALL` is misleading.

-{% exclamation %} Notifications for expired objects sent both from primary and backup space (when using backups).
+ Notifications for expired objects sent both from primary and backup space (when using backups).
+{%endwarning%}

 # FIFO